staceyjf/PostCheck-API/README.md

 Updates:

-Search Improvements:

-Enhanced search functionality: Improved search functionality to accept partical matches for postcode and suburbs.
+1. Search Improvements: Enhanced search functionality: Improved search functionality to accept partical matches for postcode and suburbs.

-UI Improvements:

-Customised scrollbar add for better consistency with the overall look and feel.
+2. UI Improvements: Customised scrollbar add for better consistency with the overall look and feel.

 Date: 22/06/24

 Updates:

-Docker containerization for Spring boot API: x.

-README:
+1. Docker containerization for Spring boot API and deployed to Google Run.
+While the backend is deployed there is an issue with deployment which needs to be further investigated.

+Date: 25/06/24

+Updates:
+1. Nested React front app has been moved to its only repo at https://github.com/staceyjf/Postcheck-front

 ## Screenshots